AymanYouss/banking-dialogflow/README.md

 - **ngrok URL changes on restart** (free tier).
 If you restart ngrok, update the new URL in **two** places in Dialogflow: the Webhook URL (ending in `/webhook`) and the Tool's `servers.url` (base, no `/webhook`).
 See `SETUP_DIALOGFLOW.md`.
 - **Turn off VPN / TLS inspection (e.g. Zscaler)** while running ngrok; TLS interception breaks ngrok's connection.
-- **Cost**: Dialogflow bills per request (a few cents for a demo).
-An idle agent costs nothing.
-Generative features require billing enabled on the project.
 - **State is in-memory**: restarting the backend resets balances to the starting values.
 Swap the dicts in `backend/mcp_server.py` for a real datastore to go beyond a prototype.

-## Optional: deploy the backend

-A `Dockerfile` is included.
-The backend can run on any container host (for example Google Cloud Run), which gives a stable URL instead of ngrok.
-Point the Dialogflow Webhook and Tool at that URL instead.